 Sometimes the best way to respond to rhetoric is with data.

 The ILC Public Education Institute’s webinar series includes a focus on research that illuminates the immigration debate.
-Resources from the two most recent research-based webinars are available below.
+Resources from the most recent research-based webinars are available below.

 New webinars are added several times a year.